shrinerb/shrine/doc/carrierwave.md

 does, as it allows you to also store any additional metadata that you might want to extract.

-Unlike CarrierWave, Shrine also stores all information about the processed versions, making versions first-class citizens:
+Unlike CarrierWave, Shrine will store this information for each processed version, making them first-class citizens:

 ```rb
 photo.image[:original]       #=> #<Shrine::UploadedFile>